Hyperparticle/hyperparticle.github.io/_posts/2018-09-21-erasmus-extracurricular-projects.md

 <!-- [![Who Would Win](/public/img/who-would-win.jpg)](https://github.com/Hyperparticle/one-pixel-attack-keras "Who would win?") -->
 [![One Pixel Prediction](/public/img/one-pixel-pred.png)](https://github.com/Hyperparticle/one-pixel-attack-keras "One Pixel Attack demonstration")

 How simple is it to cause a deep neural network to misclassify an image if an attacker is only allowed to modify the color of one pixel and only see the prediction probability?
 Turns out it is very simple.
 In many cases, an attacker can even cause the network to return any answer they want.
 By using an Evolutionary Algorithm called [Differential Evolution](https://en.wikipedia.org/wiki/Differential_evolution), an attacker can iteratively generate adversarial images to try to minimize the confidence (probability) of the neural network's classification.
-See the animated image at the top for a visualization.
-This project uses [Keras](https://keras.io/) to create a neural network and demonstrate the attack on the Cifar10 dataset.
+See the animated image at the top of this page for a visualization.
+This project uses [Keras](https://keras.io/) to create a neural network and demonstrates the attack on the Cifar10 dataset.

 I completed the project from start to finish in about a week during the February break period between semesters.
-The intent was to gain experience with a deep learning framework while also reimplementing a recent deep learning paper that didn't provide source code.
+The intent was to gain experience with a deep learning framework while also reimplementing [a recent deep learning paper](https://arxiv.org/pdf/1710.08864.pdf) that didn't provide source code.
 What surprised me the most is that the project amassed over [800 GitHub stars](https://github.com/Hyperparticle/one-pixel-attack-keras) in just a few days.
 I suppose it's mainly due to the nice visualizations and the simple and intuitive explanations provided in both the README and the tutorial Jupyter notebook.

 ## [LemmaTag](https://github.com/Hyperparticle/LemmaTag)